nunchistudio/blacksmith/documentation/options/pubsub/kafka.md

 ```

 The trigger will receive in realtime every events of a Kafka consumer group for
 a given topic.
-Each event can then be transformed and loaded to destinations.
+Each event can then be transformed and execute actions or flows to load data to
+destinations.

 ### Subscription options